TeV pion bumps in the gamma-ray spectra of flaring blazars: Application to Mrk 501

-Fig.~\ref{fig:ssc-mrk501} shows a SSC+$\pi^0$ model SED of the flare (solid grey line), with the SSC contribution indicated by the dotted line (for the parameters used, see Table~\ref{tab:jet}).
+Fig.~\ref{fig:ssc-mrk501} shows a SSC+$\pi^0$ model SED of the flare (solid gray line), with the SSC contribution indicated by the dotted line (for the parameters used, see Table~\ref{tab:jet}).
 The VHE spectrum can be explained by the superposition of SSC emission and the $\pi^0$ bump.
-It should be noted that the sharpness of the spectral feature is limited by the energy resolution of the numerical code (i.e. five grid points per decade in photon energy).
-While for this model we used a practically monoenergetic proton distribution (see Table~\ref{tab:jet}), it is also possible to explain the bump with a hard power-law proton distribution with $s_p \sim 1.5-1.7$.
-In this case, however, one would need to increase appropriately the proton compactness to compensate for the ``inactive'' lower energy protons of the distribution that would not contribute to pion production, because they would not satisfy the energy threshold for pion production with the hard X-ray photons of the flare.
-The fact that a monoenergetic proton distribution is not a necessary condition for the appearance of the pion bump is also supported by the numerical results presented in Fig.~\ref{fig1}, where an extended power-law distribution was used.
-The emergence of the pion bump is instead related to the ratio of $\ell_p/\ell_e$ as shown in Fig.~\ref{fig2}.
+It should be noted that the sharpness of the spectral feature is limited by the energy resolution of the numerical code (i.e., five grid points per decade in photon energy).
+While for this model we used a practically monoenergetic proton distribution (see Table~\ref{tab:jet}), it is also possible to explain the bump with a hard power law proton distribution, with $s_p \sim 1.5-1.7$.
+In this case, however, one would need to appropriately increase the proton compactness to compensate for the ``inactive'' lower-energy protons of the distribution that would not contribute to pion production, because they would not satisfy the energy threshold for pion production with the hard X-ray photons of the flare.
+The fact that a monoenergetic proton distribution is not a necessary condition for the appearance of the pion bump is also supported by the numerical results presented in Fig.~\ref{fig1}, where an extended power law distribution was used.
+The emergence of the pion bump is instead related to the ratio of $\ell_p/\ell_e$, as is shown in Fig.~\ref{fig2}.

-For a better comparison to the BAT data, we also indicate the flux of the model integrated in the same energy range (asterisk), which is consistent with the BAT value.
+For a better comparison with the BAT data, we also indicate the flux of the model integrated in the same energy range (asterisk), which is consistent with the BAT value.
 For a more detailed spectral comparison (on a single night) between the model and the data in hard X-rays, more sensitive hard X-ray observations would be needed (e.g., observations with \textit{NuSTAR}).
 In addition to the $\pi^0$ bump, the synchro-Compton emission of secondary pairs from proton-photon pair production (Bethe-Heitler) is visible in the low-energy part of the spectrum (below $\sim 1$~eV) and makes a contribution to the LAT energy range too.
-Because of the hard ($<2$) power-law slope of the primary electron distribution and the fact that the secondary emission dominates at energies $\lesssim 1$~eV, the minimum primary electron Lorentz factor is a nuisance model parameter, for which only an upper limit can be placed.
+Because of the hard ($<2$) power law slope of the primary electron distribution and the fact that the secondary emission dominates at energies $\lesssim 1$~eV, the minimum primary electron Lorentz factor is a nuisance model parameter on which only an upper limit can be placed.